Parameters and Variables

 }

-This will generate an ARM template which looks as follows (irrelevant content is elided for clarity):
+This will generate an ARM template which looks as follows (irrelevant content is omitted for clarity):

 {